asarantsev/sim/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 UPDATE: box-cox-vol.py discusses volatility and application of Box-Cox transforms to it.
 We succeed to make it Gaussian.
+And box-cox-resid.py applies Box-Cox transforms to each other non-Gaussian series of residuals.
+We succeeded for some and failed for spread and earnings growth.
+Thus we cannot hope to normalize residuals by simply applying these transforms.